Keith Raffel

 Keith Raffel is an American novelist, syndicated columnist, technology executive, university lecturer, and former United States Senate aide and political candidate.
-He is the author of five novels: Dot Dead (2006), Smasher (2009), Drop By Drop: A Thriller (2011), A Fine and Dangerous Season (2012), and Temple Mount (2014).
+He is the author of five novels and a collection of essays.
 After graduating from Harvard Law School, Raffel served as counsel to the United States Senate Select Committee on Intelligence during the late 1970s and early 1980s.
 He returned to his home state of California in 1982, where he unsuccessfully ran for United States Congress.
 Raffel then embarked on business career in the technology sector.
 In 1996, he founded UpShot Corporation, a customer relationship management (CRM) software company that was a pioneer in cloud computing and was later acquired by Siebel Systems.
 From 2011 to 2013 Raffel served as senior vice president and chief commercial officer at Complete Genomics, a life sciences company that specializes in human genome sequencing and analysis.
-He is currently a resident scholar at Harvard University, and a nationally-syndicated columnist.
-His upcoming book, titled The Raffel Ticket: Betting on America is slated for release in November, 2025.
+He is currently a resident scholar at Harvard University and a nationally syndicated columnist.

-Early Life and Education
+Early life and education

 Raffel grew up in Palo Alto, California, and attended Palo Alto High School.
 He graduated from Harvard College with a Bachelor of Arts and from Harvard Law School with a Juris Doctor.
 He also earned a Master of Letters in modern history from the University of Oxford.

-Political Career
+Political career

 Raffel served as counsel to the United States Senate Select Committee on Intelligence from 1977 to 1981.
 During this time Congress passed the Foreign Intelligence Surveillance Act (1978), the Classified Information Procedures Act (1980), and the Intelligence Oversight Act (1980).
 In 1982, Raffel ran for the Democratic Party nomination for the United States House of Representatives seat from California's 12th congressional district, which was vacated by incumbent Republican Pete McCloskey.
 Raffel was defeated in the primary election.
-The seat was eventually won by Republican Ed Zschau.
+The seat was won by Republican Ed Zschau.